 Optimise your Workflows for Efficient Automation

-Automated workflows present many benefits, and the more efficient they are the better the scope of them in your organisation.
-It is a good idea to set up workflow management practises to evaluate the efficiency of your workflows.
+Automated workflows present many benefits, and the more efficient they are the better the scope them in your organisation.
+It is a good idea to set up workflow management practices to evaluate the efficiency of your workflows.

 For instance, workflow mapping.
 Start by identifying and listing the tasks that make up a process you wish to optimise.
 As well as any notable bottlenecks.
 Bottlenecks occur when resources are lacking or working at full capacity, with no availability of additional demand.
 Typically due to queues forming in the automated process.
-You’ll then need to establish an order to each of the existing, and new steps within the process.
-As well as their relationship to each other.
-Do they depend on each other, can they be completed at the same time, and so on.
+You’ll then need to establish an order for each of the existing, and new steps within the process.
+As well as their relationship with each other.
+Do they depend on each other, can they be completed at the same time, and so on?

 You can then design a visual representation or diagram of the integrated workflow with a clear start and end point.
-With well defined deliverables such as desired results or data assets.
-Hopefully helping to indicate and understand the data flowing between yours and third-party APIs.
+With well-defined deliverables such as desired results or data assets.
+Hopefully helping to indicate and understand the data flowing between your and third-party APIs.